-Oscar Collier was born 26 Feb 1924 in Waco, Texas, and died 3 July 1998.
-He and his second wife Gladys lived in Ajijic for six months sometime in the late 1950s, while he was still actively painting.
+Oscar Collier was born 26 February 1924 in Mumford, Texas, and died 3 July 1998.
+He and his second wife, Gladys, lived in Ajijic for six months sometime in the late 1950s, while he was still actively painting.

 In this oral history interview in 1994 by Stephen Polcari, Collier talks about his childhood in Texas, his education at Baylor University (where he studied English), the University of Iowa (where he took his first art classes with Philip Guston), and the Art Students League in New York, and his links to many other artists, including Will Barnet, Peter Busa, Robert Barrell, Lee Krasner and Jackson Pollock.
 Collier describes how he became involved in the 1940s with the style known as Indian Space Painting (named for its links to Pre-Columbian American Indian art), before giving up painting in 1959 to concentrate on publishing as a career.

 Collier met his first wife, Gertrude Barrer (1921-1997), while they were both students; they married in about 1942 and separated shortly after the second world war.
 Gertrude was also a well-known Indian Space Painter, and the couple’s daughter, Greer Fitting (1943-2017), also became an artist and writer.